CorentinAube/NanoViZer/README.md

 - Flask
 - flask-cors
 - pysam
 For installation, check the following section.

 ## 3. Installation

-### 3.1 For non-bioinformaticians
+### 3.1 For Non-Bioinformaticians

-If there are any issues, does not hesitate to contact us.
+If there are any issues, do not hesitate to contact us.

-#### 3.1.1.
-For Linux or MacOS user
+#### 3.1.1 For Linux or macOS Users
-- In a first time download NanoViZer by clicking on the green button "<> Code" and by choosing "Download ZIP".
+1. First, download NanoViZer by clicking on the green "<> Code" button and choosing "Download ZIP".
-- Then unzip the file and move it on your Documents.
+2. Then, unzip the file and move it to your Documents folder.
-- Open the application Terminal already installed on your computer.
+3. Open the Terminal application already installed on your computer.
-- Write these command lines to install requierements if you are using MacOS Silicon:
+4. Use the following commands to install requirements if you are using macOS Silicon:
 ```bash
 cd Documents/NanoViZer/ #Then press enter on your laptop
 chmod +x install_packages.sh #Then press enter on your laptop
 bash install_packages.sh #Then press enter on your laptop
 ```

-#### 3.1.2.
-For Windows user
+#### 3.1.2 For Windows Users

-- Please first install WSL by finding any tutorial on the net.
+1. First, install WSL by following any tutorial you find online.
+2. Navigate to the Ubuntu environment.
-- Navigate to ubuntu by tiping "pwd" to check your actual localisation in your Terminal application and "cd followin_folder" to go inside a folder that is inside your current folder.
+3. Type `pwd` to check your current location in your Terminal application.
+4. Use `cd following_folder` to navigate inside a folder that is inside your current folder (replace `following_folder` with the actual folder name).

-Navigate to go inside of the NanoViZer folder and the write these following commande lines:
+5. Navigate to the NanoViZer folder and then run the following commands:
 ```bash
 sudo apt update #Then press enter on your laptop and follow instructions
 sudo apt install python3-pip #Then press enter on your laptop and follow instructions